solidi/writing/writing-ideas.md

     1. Carly Simon's coming around again
     1. Combing of the hair and reading books as the feedings happen
     1. No such thing as solispism
-1. What I learned writing for 5 years
-    1. Alt: Being on the front page of hacker news four times didn't change my life
-    1. But it such did teach me a few lessons
-    1. Hacker news graphs
-    1. Finding rythym, once a month
-    1. Shouting in the void
-    1. Matured on topics
-    1. Became better at writing
-        1. Share blogging graph
-    1. Getting involved in the times I wrote about

 ## Updates